Pan Am Flight 830

-Pan Am Flight 830 was a flight from New Tokyo International Airport (now known as Narita International Airport) in Tokyo, Japan, to Honolulu International Airport in Hawaii.
+Pan Am Flight 830 was a scheduled international flight from New Tokyo International Airport (now known as Narita International Airport) in Tokyo, Japan, to Los Angeles International Airport in Los Angeles, California via Honolulu International Airport in Hawaii.
 On August 11, 1982, the Boeing 747-121 serving the flight, nicknamed Clipper Ocean Rover, was en route to Hawaii when the airplane was damaged by a bomb that had been placed on board.
-Despite the damage to the aircraft, Captain James E. "Skipper" O'Halloran III, of Spokane, Washington, was able to land in Honolulu safely.
+Despite the damage to the aircraft, Captain James E. "Skipper" O'Halloran III, of Spokane, Washington, First Officer Ray Schuller, and Engineer Neil H. Nordquist, of Novato, California were able to land in Honolulu safely.
 One person was killed while 284 survived; 16 of them were wounded.

 Flight

 At the time of the explosion, the aircraft was approximately 225 km northwest of Hawaii, cruising at 36000 ft with 270 passengers and 15 crew on board.
 The bomb, which had been placed under a seat cushion, killed 16 year-old Toru Ozawa, a Japanese national.
 The blast also injured 16 other people (including Ozawa's parents) and caused damage to the floor and ceiling.
 The aircraft remained airborne and made an emergency landing in Honolulu with no further loss of life.